gkossakowski/kentuckymule/notes.md

 If some blocking job does complete, its pending jobs need to be released back to the main queue.
 I implemented this by maintaing an auxiliary queue associated with each job.
-I also have a global count of all pending jobs that is trivial to implement and makes checking for cycle simple.
-This is not merely a performance optimisation: I don't have a registry of all auxiliary queues so it would be hard to find out if there're any pending jobs left.
+I also have a global count of all pending jobs that is trivial to implement and makes checking for a cycle simple.
+This is not merely a performance optimization: I don't have a registry of all auxiliary queues so it would be hard to find out if there're any pending jobs left.

 The exciting thing about this design is that we check for cycles only _once_